-- If the baby sleeps on the stomach i.e., in the prone position, he may be lying with his face very close to the sheets and keeps breathing the same air.
+- If the baby sleeps on the stomach, i.e., in the prone position, they may be lying with the face very close to the sheets and breathing the same air.

-- He could breathe in microbes present on the mattress.
+- The baby may also breathe in microbes present on the mattress.

 In rare cases, due to a medical condition, doctors may advise parents to make the baby sleep on the stomach rather than the back.

-- The danger of vomiting was the most important argument for making the baby to sleep on its stomach, as doctors used to believe that it would be dangerous if the baby vomits while sleeping on the back.
-They used to think that babies may choke due to lack of sufficient strength to turn the head.
-However, babies sleeping on their backs have no difficulty turning their heads if they’re sick.
+- The danger of vomiting was the most important argument for making the baby sleep on its stomach.
+This is because doctors believed that it would be dangerous if the baby vomits while sleeping on the back.
+They argued that babies might choke on their vomit, due to lack of enough strength to turn the head.
+However, babies sleeping on their backs may not have as much difficulty turning their heads and vomiting the contents of the stomach out.

-- Also, you can make a colicky baby sleep on the stomach to relieve them of gas.
-However, do not do it immediately after feeding him but give some gap between the feed and the sleep.
+- Also, you may make a baby with colic sleep on the stomach to relieve them of gas.
+However, do not do it immediately after feeding them.
+Let there be some gap between the feed and the sleep time.

 It is unsafe for babies to sleep on the side because they may end up on the tummy, increasing the risk of SIDS.

-- Avoid Loose Bedding: It is advisable to use a firm mattress rather than an overly soft mattress, water-bed or sofa for your baby.
+- Avoid loose bedding: It is advisable to use a firm mattress rather than an overly soft mattress, waterbed, or sofa for your baby.
 Experts suggest against the usage of bumper pads, pillows, fluffy bedding or stuffed animals around the baby in the crib.
-In simple words, anything that could cover a baby’s head during sleep is not recommended.
+In simple words, anything that could cover a baby’s head or face during sleep is not recommended.

-- Keep The Crib Simple: Do not use wedges, quilts or comforters under an infant in the crib.
-Let the infant sleep with his feet touching the bottom of the crib so that he can’t wriggle down under the bedding.
-Use a firm, clean mattress that fits the cot well and tuck in the bed clothes securely.
-The sides or ends of the crib should be high enough to avoid the baby climb out or crawl.
+- Keep the crib simple: Do not use wedges, quilts, or comforters under an infant in the crib.
+Let the infant sleep with the feet touching the bottom of the crib so that he can’t wriggle down under the bedding.
+Use a firm, clean mattress that fits the cot well and tuck in the bedclothes securely.
+The sides or ends of the crib should be high enough to prevent the baby from climbing out or crawling out.

-- Avoid Covering Baby’s Head: Blankets should be covered only up to the chest of the baby with arms exposed, to avoid the shifting of the blanket onto the head and thereby avoiding suffocation.
+- Avoid covering the baby’s head: Blankets should be covered only up to the chest of the baby with arms exposed, to avoid the shifting of the blanket onto the head and thereby preventing suffocation.
 The American Academy of Pediatrics recommends using ‘sleep sack’ or ‘baby sleep bag’ as a type of bedding to keep him warm without covering the head.
 Sleeping bags with a fitted neck and armholes and no hood are considered the safest.
-Wrapping baby in lightweight cotton or muslin also helps in preventing him from rolling onto his tummy during sleep.
+Wrapping a baby in lightweight cotton or muslin also helps in preventing him from rolling onto the tummy during sleep.

-- Avoid Overheating: Infants should be light-clothed for sleep.
+- Avoid overheating: Infants should be clothed lightly for sleep.
 Avoid over-bundling and check if the baby is not hot to touch.

-- Good Sleep Environment: It is important to maintain a considerably cool sleeping environment with a temperature around 20 degrees centigrade for the baby.
+- Good sleep environment: It is important to maintain a considerably cool sleeping environment with a temperature of around 20oC for the baby.

-- Vaccination: An investigation done on diphtheria-tetanus-pertussis immunization and potential SIDS association (4) by Berlin School of Public Health has concluded that “increased DTP immunization coverage is associated with decreased SIDS mortality.
-Current recommendations on timely DTP immunization should be emphasized to prevent not only specific infectious diseases but also potentially SIDS.”
-Make sure your baby is immunized.
+- Vaccination: An investigation done on diphtheria-tetanus-pertussis immunization and potential SIDS association by the Berlin School of Public Health has concluded that increased DTP immunization coverage is associated with decreased SIDS mortality (5).
+Current recommendations on timely DTP immunization should be emphasized and followed to prevent not only specific infectious diseases but also potentially SIDS.

-- Use A Pacifier (at sleep times): The American Academy of Pediatrics considers pacifiers to prevent SIDS.
-However, do not force the baby if he doesn’t want it or if it falls out of the mouth.
+- Use a pacifier (at sleep times): The American Academy of Pediatrics considers pacifiers could prevent SIDS.
+However, do not force the baby if they do not want it or if it falls out of the mouth.
 If you are breastfeeding, wait until it is well established before beginning to use a pacifier.
 It usually takes around three to four weeks of age for the baby to get comfortable with breastfeeding.

-- Use technology: If you are worried about the baby’s sleeping position, especially when they are in a separate room, use Wi-Fi baby monitors, app-powered thermostats, or small alarms available to monitor the sleep position as well as vitals of your baby.
+- Use technology: If you are worried about the baby’s sleeping position, especially when they are in a separate room, use Wi-Fi baby monitors, app-powered thermostats, or small alarms to monitor the sleep position as well as vitals of your baby.

-- Share Same Room: Parents should share the same room with the baby for convenient breastfeeding and contact.
+- Share the same room: You may share the same room with the baby for convenient breastfeeding and contact.
 The crib in which the baby sleeps should be closer to parents.

-- No Bed-Sharing: Infants should ideally not share the bed with parents, adults, siblings or other children.
-Twins or multiples should be made to sleep separately.
-Do not share a bed with your baby especially if you or your partner has been drinking, smoking or taking medications or drugs that could induce deep sleep.
-Smoking and the use of substance like drugs or alcohol significantly increase the risk of SIDS and suffocation in babies, if the bed is shared.
+- Avoid sharing the bed: Experts suggest that infants ideally should not share the bed with parents, adults, siblings, or other children.
+Twins or multiples may be made to sleep separately.
+Do not share a bed with your baby, especially if you or your partner have been drinking, smoking, or taking medications or drugs that could induce deep sleep.
+Smoking and the use of a substance like drugs or alcohol significantly increase the risk of SIDS and suffocation in babies, if the bed is shared.

 1. What if the baby rolls onto the stomach while sleeping?

-Around four to five months of age, babies begin to roll over onto their stomach from their back.
-This can be alright as the SIDS risk lowers by this time.
-Let the baby find his own comfortable sleeping position as he will be able to turn his face to the side to keep the mouth and nose free for breathing when sleeping on the stomach.
+Around four to five months of age, babies begin to roll over onto their stomach from their back (7).
+This can be alright as the SIDS risk generally lowers by this time.
+Let the baby find a comfortable sleeping position; they may be able to turn the face to the side to keep the mouth and nose free for breathing when sleeping on the stomach.
 In any case, always place the baby on the back when you put them down on the bed to sleep.